pschachte/wybe/src/README.md

 at least enough to know they have been defined to process the resource declaration.

-* Top-level statements in a module:  these are transformed to statements in a special procedure whose name is the empty string as the statements are read, so their dependencies are the same as for statements in ordinary procedure bodies.
+* Top-level statements in a module: these are transformed to statements in a special procedure whose name is the empty string as the statements are processed, so their dependencies are the same as for statements in ordinary procedure bodies.

 * Functions: functions and function calls are transformed to procedures and procedure calls without reference to anything